 Biopolitics and boredom in the waiting room.
-An Agambenian analysis of early-childhood education.
+On the power of being bored in the context of preventive family support.

 Abstract

-In this article, we take a concrete case study as a starting point for a reflection on early-childhood education.
+In this article, we take a concrete case study as a starting point for a reflection on preventive family support.
 More specifically, we conducted a fieldwork in the setting of a waiting room of a child care consultation office for parents with young children.
 The writings of the philosopher Giorgio Agamben allowed us to come to an alternative understanding of both the room as such, and the behaviors of adults and children in this room.
 This article can be read as the result of an experiment with fieldwork in philosophy of education: an attempt to enrich Agamben’s philosophical account of biopolitics with an everyday example, as well as an attempt to reread what actually happens in the case we have studied from an Agambenian perspective.

-Keywords: Agamben, biopolitics, profound boredom, potentiality, early-childhood education, fieldwork in philosophy of education.
+Keywords: Agamben, biopolitics, profound boredom, potentiality, preventive family support, fieldwork in philosophy of education.

 Introduction

 How are the lives of parents with young children governed today?
 How does policy address these parents?
 And under which conditions could parents become deaf to this address?
 In this article, we want to explore these questions in the setting of a waiting room of a child care consultation office for parents with young children (0-3 years old).
 These consultations are not only meant for a biometrical check-up, but also offer parents the opportunity for a talk about the development of their child and everyday child-raising issues (care, nutrition, hygiene, safety, sleeping habits, etc.) with a nurse.
 Occasionally, children undergo a medical examination by a doctor (and eventually receive vaccinations).
 The setting is part of the preventive family support system in Flanders (Belgium), organized by Kind & Preventie (Child and Prevention), and subsidized by Kind & Gezin (Child and Family) – two governmental agencies.
+The consultations are not obligatory and not focused on at-risk families.
+However, parents are stimulated to go to these consultations, not only formally but also informally, to the extent that one is considered an irresponsible parent if one doesn’t.